Make a freedom of information request

-If the documents relate to the personal affairs of someone else, and you're making the application of their behalf, you may need written consent signed by them.
+If the documents relate to the personal affairs of someone else, and you're making the application on their behalf, you may need written consent signed by them.

-If you hold a current concession card, or can show that the paying the fees would cause financial hardship, the agency must waive or reduce them.
+If you hold a current concession card or can show that paying the fees would cause financial hardship, the agency must waive or reduce them.

 Individual agencies may also charge additional processing fees.
 They will advise you of this once they receive your application.

 Freedom of information (FOI) requests are processed by the agency that holds the information.

 You'll receive a written decision, called a Notice of Determination.
 If your request is refused, or part of it is refused, the notice will explain why this has happened.